AM311/Cybersecurity_Report/home.md

  - **1** VM running **Windows 7**;
  - **1** VM running **Kali Linux**;

-All machines can be installed as virtual machines; for doing so, any virtualization software is good.
+Any virtualization software is good: just for reference, this activity has been built using **VirualBox**.
-OS versions are not mandatory, but all necessary features must available.
+OS versions are not mandatory, but all the features that will be used must be available.

 It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.